westernat/Create-Ponder/README.md

 # Create Ponder

-The function of Ponder split from Create
+The Ponder function split from Create

 So that the modpacker could directly use the Ponder function instead of using a full Create